Insality/defold-log/docs/USE_CASES.md

 file = /logs/game.log
 ```

-Outside the editor the file goes to the app save directory.
-Defold does not create nested folders there, so `/` is replaced with `_` (`logs_game.log`) on every platform, bundled desktop included.
+Outside the project folder the file goes to the app save directory.
+Defold does not create nested folders there, so `/` is replaced with `_` (`logs_game.log`).
 On HTML5 it is written to the browser virtual filesystem, so do not rely on it surviving a page reload.

 ### Per-logger file (editor)